 Audiometry training

-Accredited audiometry courses to support occupational health professionals perform accurate hearing screening in the workplace.
+Audiometry courses for performing accurate hearing screening in the workplace.

 Audiometry courses

-We've developed a suite of occupational audiometry courses specifically for occupational health and primary care professionals.
-The goal is to provide the necessary skills to conduct quality hearing assessments for employees frequently exposed to noise.
-Ensuring regular hearing checks can be performed to monitor hearing health as part of a hearing surveillance programme.
+Our occupational audiometry courses are designed specifically for occupational health and primary care professionals.
+They provide the skills needed to conduct accurate, high-quality hearing assessments and support ongoing hearing surveillance programmes for employees regularly exposed to noise.

 11.25 CPD Points